 Carbide Grades is a general term in metallurgy referring to sintered WC material used for various applications such as Nozzles, Dies, Rollers, Crush Rolls, and Cutting Tools.
 It is classified by ISO code ranging from K01 to K40.
 However, in the machining jargon, the term “Carbide Grade”, or simply “Grade” refers to the combination of sintered tungsten carbide, coating, and other treatments of a cutting tool.
 Two cutting tools that are made of the exact same carbide material, but have a different coating or post-treatment are designated by a different grade.

 This post provides all the information you need about carbide grades alongside practical examples and Smart Online Calculators.

 How to find grades in the tooling catalogs?

-- Raw material you need to machine.
+- The raw material you need to machine.
 (Steel, Aluminium, etc.)

 - Machining application (Milling, Turning, etc.)

-An easier way is to use our CARBIDE GRADES FINDER that will filter for you all the grades from the main carbide suppliers
+An easier way is to use our CARBIDE GRADES FINDER which will filter for you all the grades from the main carbide suppliers.

 How to find the right grade for your application?

-One of the most critical factors to improve performance in a machining application is choosing the most suitable carbide grade.
+One of the most critical factors in improving performance in a machining application is choosing the most suitable carbide grade.
 The first step to making the right choice is defining your application correctly by listing the following factors: